Here at Everything For Birds we have

 tray rather than sitting on the panel itself and eroding

-it.
 You should also shop for cages that have optional-use grates.
 Here's why

 this can be important; if the grate is optional use that